MAAP-Project/maap-eclipseche-ops/cluster-setup-commands.md

-## Command sequence for installing and configuring an Eclipse Che cluster
+## Instructions for installing and configuring the MAAP Eclipse Che cluster

+This script has been tested using Ubuntu 10.04

+### Step 1: Install required libraries

 ```bash
 # The host name for the ADE server.